With summer behind us and autumn activities beckoning, it’s reality: Holiday shopping season is just weeks away.

 4. Pare monthly payments

-Drop a gym membership and instead get cheap workout equipment or just walk, bike or jog your way to fitness.
+Drop a gym membership and instead get cheap workout equipment, or just walk, bike or jog your way to fitness.
 Curtail your cable bill by cutting out premium channels or cutting the cord altogether.
 In the age of smartphones, see if losing your landline will save you money.
-And look at that smartphone plan again; are you overpaying?

 5. Withhold less